-Q. Is propeller damaged?

-A. Have propeller repaired or replaced.

-Q. Is propeller pitch or diameter incorrect?
-A. Install correct propeller to operate outboard at its recommended speed (r/min) range.

-Q. Is trim angle incorrect?

-A. Adjust trim angle to achieve most efficient operation.

-Q. Is motor mounted at incorrect height on transom?

-A. Have motor adjusted to proper transom height.

-Q. Has warning system activated?

-A. Find and correct cause of warning.

-Q. Is boat bottom fouled with marine growth?
-A. Clean boat bottom.

-Q. Are spark plug(s) fouled or of incorrect type?

-A. Inspect spark plug(s).
+- Q. Is propeller damaged? - A. Have propeller repaired or replaced. - Q. Is propeller pitch or diameter incorrect? - A. Install correct propeller to operate outboard at its recommended speed (r/min) range. - Q. Is trim angle incorrect? - A. Adjust trim angle to achieve most efficient operation. - Q. Is motor mounted at incorrect height on transom? - A. Have motor adjusted to proper transom height. - Q. Has warning system activated? - A. Find and correct cause of warning. - Q. Is boat bottom fouled with marine growth? - A. Clean boat bottom. - Q. Are spark plug(s) fouled or of incorrect type? - A. Inspect spark plug(s).
 Clean or replace with recommended type.

-Q. Are weeds or other foreign matter tangled on gear housing?
+- Q. Are weeds or other foreign matter tangled on gear housing?

-A. Remove foreign matter and clean lower unit.
+- A. Remove foreign matter and clean lower unit.

-Q. Is fuel system obstructed?
+- Q. Is fuel system obstructed?

-A. Check for pinched or kinked fuel line or other obstructions in fuel system.
+- A. Check for pinched or kinked fuel line or other obstructions in fuel system.

-Q. Is fuel filter clogged?
+- Q. Is fuel filter clogged?

-A. Clean or replace filter.
+- A. Clean or replace filter.

-Q. Is fuel contaminated or stale?
+- Q. Is fuel contaminated or stale?

-A. Fill tank with clean, fresh fuel.
+- A. Fill tank with clean, fresh fuel.

-Q. Is spark plug gap incorrect?
+- Q. Is spark plug gap incorrect?

-A. Inspect and adjust as specified.
+- A. Inspect and adjust as specified.

-Q. Is ignition wiring damaged or poorly connected?
+- Q. Is ignition wiring damaged or poorly connected?

-A. Check wires for wear or breaks.
+- A. Check wires for wear or breaks.
 Tighten all loose connections.
 Replace worn or broken wires.

-Q. Have ignition parts failed?
+- Q. Have electrical parts failed?

+- A. Have serviced by a Yamaha dealer.

+- Q. Is specified fuel not being used?

+- A. Replace fuel with specified type.

-Q. Is specified engine oil not being used?A. Check and replace oil with specified type.
+- Q. Is specified engine oil not being used?

+- A. Check and replace oil with specified type.

-Q. Is thermostat faulty or clogged?
+- Q. Is thermostat faulty or clogged?

+- A. Have serviced by a Yamaha dealer.

-Q. Is air vent screw closed?
+- Q. Is air vent screw closed?

-A. Open the air vent screw.
+- A. Open the air vent screw.

-Q. Is fuel pump damaged?
+- Q. Is fuel pump damaged?

+- A. Have serviced by a Yamaha dealer.